Mayoralty of Fiorello La Guardia: City government

 Fiorello La Guardia wrote legislation in 1934, which would have reformed New York City's government, but it failed as it lacked a two-thirds majority with 81 members of the New York State Assembly voting in favor and 61 voting against.
 An almost identical version of the legislation was put up again, but failed with 93 members voting in favor and 50 members voting against.
 Another version of the legislation, which was described by La Guardia as a "puny, anaemic and undersized baby", passed in the Assembly with 120 members voting in favor and 23 members voting against.
 The legislation passed in the New York State Senate and was signed into law by Governor Herbert H. Lehman on April 10, 1934.

 Fred C. Lemmerman, a commissioner of the Triborough Bridge Authority and who had been appointed by the pro-Tammany Hall Mayor John P. O'Brien, was placed under investigation and accused of receiving $930 as a brokerage fee for consummating a lease for bridge authority offices.
 Lemmerman later resigned from his position and La Guardia appointed George Vincent McLaughlin to fill the vacancy.
-La Guardia later fired Commissioner John Stratton O'Leary and replaced him with Robert Moses causing the Triborough Bridge Authority to only have one pro-Tammany Hall member, Nathan Burkan, on the board.
+La Guardia later fired Commissioner John Stratton O'Leary and replaced him with Robert Moses causing the Triborough Bridge Authority to have only one pro-Tammany Hall member, Nathan Burkan, on the board.
 Burkan, who was an influential district leader in Tammany Hall, died on June 6, 1936.

 La Guardia instituted civil service reforms during his tenure.
-The amount of civil servants with unclassified positions fell from 15,000 to 1,500 from 1933 to 1940, and civil service applications rose from 6,327 in 1933, to over 250,000 by 1939.
+The number of civil servants with unclassified positions fell from 15,000 to 1,500 from 1933 to 1940, and civil service applications rose from 6,327 in 1933, to over 250,000 by 1939.
 Irish-Americans, who dominated civil service leadership and patronage under Tammany, fell from being heads of 25-40% of departments to 5% under La Guardia.

 La Guardia appointed William Bowne Parsons to succeed Raymond J. O'Sullivan, secretary of Tammany Hall, on the Board of Assessors.

+La Guardia served as president of the United States Conference of Mayors from 1935 to 1945.